 They say small is beautiful, and less is more, but I still wondered if my skills would be up for the challenge.
 How many great meals could I really make from prison-food ingredients?

 If I missed a beat, my wife and my kids (age 14, 10, and 7) didn’t notice.
 They loved the simple, hearty, delicious meals coming out of our kitchen.
-I loved the food, too, and found that eating less meat and more low-fat carbs started making a big difference in how I felt.
-And, our grocery bill plummeted by half.
+I loved the food, too, and found that eating less meat and more low-fat carbs started making a big difference in the size of our grocery bill, it plummeted by half or more.

 I had two decades as a successful chef under my belt, including a great deal of recipe development.
 Even so, I was apprehensive when I ventured into cooking with storage food.
 I imagined how completely unprepared folks in my audience might feel when opening a bucket of dry beans in the middle of a crisis.
 I knew I had to dive into help them… and my own family, too.

 And thus, Food Storage Feast was born.

 I had already written one book, and learned that I strongly prefer making videos and podcasts to writing books.
 But Food Storage Feast needed to be a full-featured book as well as an online course.
 My wife suggested calling one of our off-the-grid Montana neighbors, Noah “Darco.”
 He comes from a long line of pen-wielding misfits, and has proved himself handy with a typewriter before.

 Noah Darco says:

 I was a globe-trotting tech guy trying to get off the road and spend more time on the land with my kids.

 Homeschooled from a time when most people thought it was illegal, I grew up in the sprawling southern countryside and amidst my parents’ equally sprawling library, including their set of The Mother Earth News, dating back to issue #1, when it was an endearingly scruffy, self-published affair.
 At seventeen, wanting a term to describe my career plans, I came up with “stealth peasant”.